 With Islam, the shift in character has been away from mindless (and relatively benign) traditional religiosity, and toward fundamental compliance with their scriptures—the Qur’an, Hadith, and Sunnah—which are based almost entirely on what Muhammad did, said, and thought.
 This is bad news for the rest of the world, because those scriptures teach that Islam is to be imposed upon the whole earth, by stealth or by sword—whatever it takes.
 The recent trend toward Islamic terrorism is the direct result of Muslims paying more attention to their scriptures.
 Jihad is not “spiritual struggle,” as they’d have you believe, but (as the Noble Qur’an notes on Surah 2:190), “Jihad is holy fighting in Allah’s Cause with full force of numbers and weaponry.
 It is given the utmost importance in Islam and is one of its pillars.
 By Jihad Islam is established, Allah’s Word is made superior, and Islam is propagated….
 Jihad is an obligatory duty in Islam on every Muslim.
 He who…does not fulfill this duty, dies as a hypocrite.”
 Oh, and by the way, these Muslim “hypocrites” are said to be consigned to the hottest fires of hell—their fate is said to be even worse than Jews’ or Christians’.
 It you really believe this stuff, flying airplanes into tall buildings makes perfect sense.

 What all of these things have in common is man’s tendency to concentrate power—elevating those few who have it, the elite, above the masses who don’t.
 The demographic shifts I’ve mentioned are actually part of something even larger and more pervasive.
-The Bible has a code word for it: it’s called Babylon, and it manifests itself three ways: in religion, in politics or government (including military matters), and in finance and commerce.
+The Bible has a code word for it: it’s called Babylon, and it manifests itself three ways: in religion (with academia), in politics or government (including military matters), and in finance and commerce.
 In these three “flavors” of “Babylon bouillabaisse” (all of which smell mighty fishy) we can now see a decided trend developing toward the accumulation of power and influence the hands of a few powerful individuals.
 If the trend continues at its present pace, by the fourth decade of the twenty-first century all of the earth’s power, wealth, and worship could be concentrated in the hands of a single all-powerful individual—just as the Bible predicts: “And authority was given him over every tribe, tongue, and nation.
 All who dwell on the earth will worship him, whose names have not been written in the Book of Life of the Lamb slain from the foundation of the world.”
 (Revelation 13:7-8)

 Populations in Poverty